$165/ 50 minute session

 Self-pay allows for greater flexibility in your therapy.
 Without insurance limits or required diagnoses, we can shape the pace, focus, and depth of our work in a way that best supports you.

-I primarily use Emotionally Focused Therapy (EFT), a well-researched and empirically supported approach that focuses on the patterns in your relationship, both with others and within yourself, that keep you stuck.
-EFT helps you build safety, deepen closeness, and create lasting connection.
+I primarily use Emotionally Focused Couples Therapy (EFCT), a well-researched and empirically supported approach that focuses on the patterns in your relationship, both with others and within yourself, that keep you stuck.
+EFCT helps you build safety, deepen closeness, and create lasting connection.

 In addition, I incorporate parts work from Internal Family Systems (IFS) to help you understand the different “parts” of yourself, how these parts show up in moments of stress or disconnection, and how to relate to yourself (and others) with more compassion and awareness.